martinos/contribution-checklist/expectations.md

 Issues and pull requests require patience.

-The workflow around Elm is optimized for *throughput* over *latency*.
+The workflow around Elm is optimized for throughput, not latency.
 This means certain requests may take longer, but overall, work is completed more quickly.

 Here is why: